 Why a Credit Card Might Be a Better Option for Your Next Gaming Console

 While there will be options available to finance your next-gen console purchase through a retailer or a third-party lender, using a credit card may be a solid alternative.

 Many credit cards offer introductory 0% APR promotions that allow you to make a purchase and pay it off over time.
 You may also get a welcome offer (sometimes called an intro bonus), which could save you money on the cost of the new console.
+Consider the following cards:

-With a new Chase Freedom Unlimited®, for instance, if you spend $500 on the Xbox Series X (ignoring taxes), your net cost will come down to about $300 thanks to the card's $200 welcome offer, and that's not including the card's base cash back rewards rate of 1.5%.
+With a new Chase Freedom Unlimited®, if you spend $500 on the Xbox Series X (ignoring taxes), your net cost will come down to about $300 thanks to the card's $200 welcome offer, and that's not including the card's base cash back rewards rate of 1.5%.